A category of noncrossing partitions: Noncrossing partitions and binary forests

-The category of noncrossing partitions will be defined in several steps.
+} The category of noncrossing partitions will be defined in several steps.
 In this section we define the objects and morphisms of the category.
-In the next section we derive a formula for composition of morphisms.

-The objects of our category will be noncrossing partitions of a finite totally ordered set.
+In the next section we {define a composition of morphisms and derive a formula for this composition law in order to prove that composition is associative.} The objects of our category will be noncrossing partitions of a finite totally ordered set.
 Its morphisms will be given by ``binary forests.''